JHurst97/JHurst97/README.md

 ### Hello! 👋

-- 🔭 I’m currently working on a steganography program.
-Steganography allows you to manipulate the bits within a file to covertly store data, basically my program allows you to type a message or input an image and it stores it within a cover image.
-For a quick overview of steganography - numberphile have made  <a href=https://youtu.be/TWEXCYQKyDc>a very informative video</a>.
+- 🔭 I’m currently employed so my activity on here may be a little hit-and-miss, feel free to clone any of my projects and use them however you like :)</a>.
-- 🌱 I’m currently learning Processing, a Java-based programming language.
+- 🌱 I’m currently Spring integration.
-- 💬 Ask me about any of my projects!
+- 💬 Feel free to ask me about any of my projects!